 I’ll give you a slightly longer answer, but when you’re done reading it, I think you’ll agree that the above pretty much sums it up.

 What Is An Incontestability Clause?

-The above is a quote from an incontestability clause of an actual life insurance policy.
+Take a look at this quote from an incontestability clause of an actual life insurance policy:

-Here’s what it’s saying.
-If you purchase a policy and make all of your monthly premium payments for two years, then after that point, an insurance company cannot try to deny paying your death benefit by pointing to errors they found in your application.
+As long as you make all of your monthly premium payments for two years, then going forward, an insurance company cannot try to deny paying your death benefit by pointing to errors they found in your application.

 Even if the company would never have approved you if they had the correct facts, they still have to abide by the policy and pay your beneficiary your death benefit.

 Especially for financial services.
 Usually the deck is stacked in the company’s favor, and the consumer gets the short end of the stick.